ermolaev1337/agetheum/README.md

 `Owner` - The owner of the platform.
 The owner is the only one who can grant roles of `Actor` and `Certifier` to other users.
 The owner is the only one who can confirm on-boarding requests from `Actors` and `Certifiers`.

-`Actor` - Farmer, Producer, Distributor, etc.
+`Actor` - Farmer, Producer, Distributor, etc. The `Actor` is the one who requests certification tokens for his product.

-`Certifier` - Certifier of the products (e.g. Organic, Fair Trade, etc.)
+`Certifier` - Certifier of the products (e.g. Organic, Fair Trade, etc.) The `Certifier` is the one who confirms the requests from `Actors` and issues certification tokens.

 # User journey on the web application